 Christmas 1952 was spent in Hollywood, being entertained at the mock-Tudor home of English actor Ronald Colman.
 In early 1953 David’s acting profile began to rise.
 This was due to his performance in the film version of ‘The Moon Is Blue’, made between January and February, which earned him a Golden Globe Award for best actor.

 Partly as a reaction to press coverage received in 1952 – a mix of split rumours and Hjördis shot in the face reports – David hired his first post-war personal press agent to coincide with ‘The Moon Is Blue’.
 Fittingly, the agent used to work for Errol Flynn, meaning that he would be well used to dealing with talk of extra-marital goings-on.

 Introducing Philip Prince

 Life at the start of 1953, was busy, busy, busy for David.
 Four Star TV shows were topping the ratings, he was writing a play called ‘The Rule of the Rooster’, and a new movie role meant another long stay in England.

-Hjördis was also being kept busy.
-Six weeks after her birdshot scare she was back in social circulation at a dinner-dance thrown by Jimmy Stewart, but not yet out of the wars… In February she turned up on the set of ‘The Moon Is Blue’ wearing a plaster cast, after breaking her foot in a fall at Charles K. Feldman’s house.
+Hjördis was also being kept busy, including a dinner-dance thrown by Jimmy Stewart, but was not yet out of the wars… In February she turned up on the set of ‘The Moon Is Blue’ wearing a plaster cast, after breaking her foot in a fall at Charles K. Feldman’s house.
 In later years, Hjördis and plaster casts would become regular acquaintances.